 Strategies to Address Challenge: Support local legislation to expand fixed route and ADA paratransit service to Kittitas and Vantage.
-Review and adjust routes as needed to ensure demographics in service areas serve low income and priority populations.
+Review and adjust routes as needed to ensure demographics in service areas that serve seniors, individuals with low incomes, and individuals with disabilities.
 Assist in the coordination of transportation services between Kittitas and King counties with a connecting service between Snoqualmie Transit and Metro at Snoqualmie Pass.
-Update Kittitas County Connector schedules to coincide with typical school and work schedules for passengers going to CWU from Roslyn and Cle Elum.
-There was a request to add a stop on Highway 10 but the survey respondent did not indicate which service should add the stop.
+For individuals with alternative transportation needs, update Kittitas County Connector schedules to coincide with typical school and work schedules for passengers going to CWU from Roslyn and Cle Elum.
+There was a request to add a stop on Highway 10, but the survey respondent did not indicate which service should add the stop.
 Support efforts to develop a Multi-Modal Transit Hub/Center for connecting services which include the Kittitas County Connector, Greyhound, Flixbus, the Yakima-Ellensburg Commuter, the Travel Washington Apple Line, and the Bellair Airporter Shuttle.

-Strategies to Address Challenge: Maintain and attract sufficient workforce with higher wages, benefits and incentives.
+Strategies to Address Challenge: Maintain and attract sufficient workforce with higher wages, benefits, and incentives.
 Offer CWU students flexible schedules and part-time hours.
 Recruit workforce from neighboring communities.